Nelson Golf Club

 A Knock Over Your Trolley Kind of Wind

 Just as we were getting ready to play, it poured rain for a solid 45 minutes.
-And believe us when we say that that it was absolutely chucking it down as we waited in the car park in our camper van.
-So, once a break in the weather presented itself, Menekse and I went immediately to the pro-shop and checked in with Sean Riordan, the Head Professional.
+And believe us when we say that it was absolutely chucking it down as we waited in the car park in our camper van.
+So, once a break in the weather presented itself, Menekse and I went immediately to the Pro Shop and checked in with Sean Riordan, the Head Professional.

-“It could get pretty windy out there” Sean said with a wee smile as he told us that we could tee it up when we were ready.
+“It could get pretty windy out there,” Sean said with a wee smile as he told us that we could tee it up when we were ready.
 “Windy?
 We’ve played Carnoustie my good man” I silently thought to myself as we loaded our golf bags onto the trollies and made our way to the first tee.

-Located on New Zealand’s South Island, Nelson Golf Club plays par 70 6568-yards from the Blues tees.
+Located on New Zealand’s South Island, Nelson Golf Club plays to par 70 6568-yards from the Blues tees.
 With at least a 3-club wind, I decided to play it from the 6021-yard White tees, while Menekse played it from the 5799-yard Red tees.

 Estuary, the 417-yard second hole is the quintessential definition of a great links golf hole.
-With some treacherous looking mounding protecting the left, the right half of the fairway is the prudent play off the tee in order to have the best look at this slight dogleg left par four.
+With some treacherous-looking mounding protecting the left, the right half of the fairway is the prudent play off the tee in order to have the best look at this slight dogleg left par four.
 But with the ocean along the right side, it is imperative to find the short grass off the tee.
-Luckily, we both found the right side of the fairway both with solid tee shots.
-Just as Menekse prepared to hit her second shot, the wind blow over her trolley!
+Luckily, we both found the right side of the fairway with solid tee shots.
+Just as Menekse prepared to hit her second shot, the wind blew over her trolley!
 And, with the wind absolutely howling, my second shot of 188-yards was well short of the green.

 Sean was right; indeed, it can get quite windy at Nelson Golf Club!